swartn/sam-vs-jet-paper/data_retrieval/README.md

 Introduction
 -------------

-This series of programs retrieves the data required for the analysis in the paper
+This series of programs retrieves the data required for the analysis.
->Comparing trends in the Southern Annular Mode and surface westerly jet

-`run.py` can be used to run all the sub-modules and retrieve all the data.
+`run_retrieval.py` can be used to try and run all the sub-modules.
 The individual download scripts described below can also be run to get just a particular set of data.

 After downloading the original data the scripts in some instances time-merge the data, change variable names/units.
-The processed data is moved to the `./data/` dir by default, but the destination can be specified.
+The processed data is moved to the `./data/` directory by default, but the destination can be specified.

 NOTE: